 Tofu confuses some people.
 If you are unfamiliar with it, it could seem quite intimidating.
 However, if you try it you might find that you actually like it.

 Nuts are a great source of protein.
 If you are fortunate enough to have a tree of nuts growing in your yard, you could easily (and cheaply) collect them.

 However, even if you don’t have a nut tree in your front yard, peanuts are pretty simple to grow.
-Plus, nuts are very easily accessible at most any grocery store.
+Plus, nuts are very easily accessible at almost any grocery store.

 25. Sweet Potatoes

 I only recently discovered what a fan of sweet potatoes I am.
-But now that I’ve discovered them, I don’t think I’ll ever go back.
+Now that I’ve discovered them, I don’t think I’ll ever go back.

 Well, now that you are aware of all of these healthy protein options (for those that are meat eaters and those that are not), you hopefully can have an easier time gaging what to eat.